Overview of Accelerated Math Instructional Practice

 - Students select each assignment from the Assignments list on their home page.
 They complete the first practice for each subskill.
 Depending on their scores, students may need to complete up to 3 practices for a subskill; then, they take a quiz.
 Once they've passed the quiz, students have completed the assigned subskill.
 For more information about how students do their work, see How Students Complete Math Instructional Practice Work.

 To pass a practice, students must answer at least 5 of the 6 questions correctly.
 To pass a quiz, they must answer at least 4 out of 5 questions correctly.
 If students fail three practices for a subskill, or if they fail a quiz, the subskill requires intervention and must be reassigned.

 - Teachers monitor student work on the Instructional Practice page.
 For the Assignment Plan or a subskill, you can see the number of upcoming assignments for each student, the number that are in progress or have not been started, and the number that have been scored.

-Teachers can also see information about their students' Star Math scores and domain mastery by selecting Dashboards or Math Reports (the available link depends on your version of the software).
+Teachers can also see information about their students' Star Math scores and domain mastery by selecting Dashboards.